openstack/nova/api-guide/source/general_info.rst

      This service runs on every compute node, and communicates with a hypervisor for managing compute resources on that node.

-   - **nova-network (deprecated)**

-     This service handles networking of virtual servers.
-It is no longer under active development, and is being replaced by Neutron.

 -  **Services Actions**

    .. note::